GaryAsher/challenge-run-site/_games/hades-2.md

         label: "Trial of Destiny"
   - slug: underworld-any
     label: "Underworld Any%"
+    description: "Complete the Underworld route with any amount of Fear."
   - slug: surface-any
     label: "Surface Any%"
+    description: "Complete the Surface route with any amount of Fear."
   - slug: underworld-vor4
     label: "Underworld VoR4"
+    description: "Complete the Underworld route with Vow of Rivals(4) selected in the Oath of the Unseen."
   - slug: surface-vor4
     label: "Surface VoR4"
+    description: "Complete the Surface route with Vow of Rivals(4) selected in the Oath of the Unseen."
 ---

+Hades II is an action roguelike from Supergiant Games, the sequel to the award-winning Hades.
+Play as Melinoë, Princess of the Underworld, as she battles through the realms to defeat the Titan of Time.